JinHo-Dev/MargarineButter-Framework/README.md

 And you can set the time of scrolling.

 * Back button
 > It has built-in back button.
 So user can navigate easily and feel hierarchy of the page.

+* Light Weight
+> It takes up little of server storage and of course, uses small amount of traffic.
+To users who surfing your website around, It shows web faster and less laggy.

 # Installation
 1. Get bianry files